-(3) Measurement and Reporting.
+(4) Measurement and Reporting.

-- A. Operators will measure the volume of gas Vented, Flared, or used at an Oil and Gas Location by direct measurement or by estimating the volume of gas Vented or Flared.
-The volume of gas Vented, Flared, or used will be reported on a per well basis on the Operator's Form 7, Monthly Report of Operations. - B. Operators will notify all mineral owners of the volume of oil and gas that is Vented, Flared, or used on-lease.
-Operators will maintain records of such notice and provide the records to the Director upon request. - (4) All Flared gas will be combusted in an enclosed device with 98% control efficiency for hydrocarbons. - (5) Pits.
-Pits with uncontrolled actual Volatile Organic Compound (VOC) emissions of greater than 5 tons per year (tpy) will not be located within 2,000 feet of a Building Unit or a Designated Outside Activity Area.
-Operators will provide the basis for their determination of applicability under this Rule to the Director on a Form 4, Sundry Notice no later than [1 year from rule effective date].
+- A. Operators will measure the volume of all gas Vented, Flared, or used at an Oil and Gas Location by direct measurement or by estimating the volume of gas Vented, Flared or used.
+The volume of gas Vented, Flared, or used will be reported on a per Well basis on the Form 7, Operator's Monthly Report of Operations. - B. Operators will notify all mineral Owners of the volume of oil and gas that is Vented, Flared, or used on-lease.
+Operators will maintain records of such notice and provide the records to the Director upon request. - (5) All Flared gas will be combusted in an enclosed device equipped with an auto-igniter or continuous pilot light and a design destruction efficiency of at least 98% for hydrocarbons.

+(6) Pits.